teamdeeson/d9-quickstart/README.md

 ### Required configuration

+You should configure the project for your needs now.
 The following amendments need to be made at a minimum:

 `.env:` Change the PROJECT_NAME and PROJECT_BASE_URL for your project (the url must end in .localhost).
 Make up a new HASH_SALT string.